RabbitMQ Integration

 - Set Integration type to RabbitMQ.

-- Enable integration and Allow create devices or assets are on by default.
+RabbitMQ integration. - Leave Enable integration and Allow create devices or assets on so the device can be created automatically on the first valid message.

 - Click Next.